Dementia symptoms and areas of the brain

 A different kind of vascular dementia, called subcortical vascular dementia, follows disease of the small blood vessels deep in the brain.
 This disease often causes widespread damage to white matter beneath the cortex.
 These nerve fibres carry signals between different parts of the cortex, including the frontal lobes.
 A person with subcortical vascular dementia will therefore often have slowed thinking and problems with executive function.

 In all forms of frontotemporal dementia (FTD), the frontal and/or temporal lobes shrink.
 The different sub-types of FTD - which affect the person's behaviour and language - reflect different patterns of damage.
-For more information about these sub-types see factsheet 404, What is frontotemporal dementia?

 In behavioural variant FTD, the areas of the brain affected early on are in the frontal lobes.
 For example, damage to the upper middle surfaces of the frontal cortex is linked to becoming withdrawn and losing motivation.
 Damage to the front under-surface is linked to losing inhibitions, meaning the person might make inappropriate comments, for example.
 Damage to the frontal lobes may also mean the person repeats the same word, phrase or action over and over again.
 It is important to appreciate that none of these things are done by choice.